ROBERT PAUL SCHWEIKHER (1903-1997)

 1948 - The Edward Mead House.
 Probably unbuilt.

-1949 - The Edward Herbert Bennett House, 275 Long Lane Farm Road, aka Hunting Country Road, Tryon NC.
+1949 - The Edward Herbert Bennett House, aka Long Lane Farm, aka House on Mountain Ridge, 275 Long Lane Farm Road, aka Hunting Country Road, Tryon NC.
 Originally on several hundred acres.
 Project architect, Holland Brady.
 Appeared in Architectural Record, May 1952.
 Photos by Joseph Molitor.
 Bennett lived there for over 40 years.
-The blueprints were donated by Brady to the Ryerson and Burnham Archives at the Art Institute of Chicago in 2004.
+The blueprints were donated by Brady to the Art Institute of Chicago in 2004.
 Sold to Loren Smith.
+For sale in 2019.

 1950 - The Luman and Mary Lou Gray House, 360 Ridgeway Street, St. Joseph MI.
 Gray died in 1952 and his widow stayed in the house at least through 1954.
 Expanded over the years.